 - Connect to a VPN server.
 Open the VPN app, and either use the quick-connect feature (it connects you to the fastest server for your location) or manually scroll through the list of available locations and pick a server.
 And that’s it — you can now game securely and privately.

 Can you use a free VPN for gaming?

 There are free VPNs out there, but I don’t recommend using them.
 Free VPNs usually lack important security features, log your traffic, are slow, limit how much data you can use, and have glitchy apps.

-Honestly, I strongly recommend that you purchase a low-cost gaming VPN like ExpressVPN, CyberGhost VPN, or Private Internet Access.
-They’re all secure, provide fast gaming speeds, have intuitive apps for most platforms, and offer a money-back guarantee.
+Honestly, I strongly recommend that you purchase a low-cost gaming VPN like ExpressVPN.
+It’s secure, provides fast gaming speeds, has intuitive apps for most platforms, and offers a 30-day money-back guarantee.

 What’s the fastest VPN for gaming?

-In my tests, ExpressVPN provided me with the fastest gaming speeds (I only experienced a 20% slowdown) — I connected to gaming servers nearly instantly, I always had low ping, I didn’t experience lag, and large updates downloaded really fast.
+In my tests, ExpressVPN provided me with the fastest gaming speeds (which isn’t surprising, as this is the fastest VPN on the market) — I connected to gaming servers nearly instantly, I always maintained good ping across all servers, I didn’t experience lag, and large updates downloaded really fast.

 But I also had fast speeds with all the top VPNs on this list.